hirosetomoaki/furima-35779/README.md

 ### Association

-- belongs :user
+- belongs_to :user
-- belongs :address
+- belongs_to :item
-- has_one :item
+- has_one :address